Iowa State University Cyclone Marching Band: Halftime

 The band enters the field at the conclusion to the first half, glide-stepping to drum taps.
 The song selection of the ISUCF'V'MB is eclectic and varied: classical music, jazz, Latin, movie themes, pop, rock and roll of all decades, show tunes, and swing are all featured.
 Field formations often reflect the style of music being played—or even the individual song —itself using picture-oriented drills.
 Two or three songs are selected per halftime, and are performed facing the west stands of Jack Trice Stadium.
 Occasionally a song may be played facing east to entertain the opposite stands.
 Solos (usually on trombone or trumpet) are sometimes part of the presentation, and the pregame "high-step" is often used for dramatic effect at the finale.
-Favorite shows from the year are frequently memorized and repeated for special performances or at a bowl game.
-Every halftime performance concludes with "ISU Fights" as the band marches off the field before the second half and returns to the stands.
+Favorite tunes from the year are chosen for a "recycle" show for the last game of every year, the choice of songs given to the seniors in the band.
+Every halftime performance concludes with "ISU Fights" as the band high steps off the field before the second half and returns to the stands.

+As recently at 2019, the band no longer glide-steps onto the field to drum taps.
+At the beginning of each halftime performance, the band will line the east side of the field and run onto the field to their positions when the drum majors blow their whistles (a technique termed "bravehearting").

 The stands

 The band also performs in the stands between plays and during timeouts.
 For offense, the ISUCF'V'MB has specific fanfares for first and third down, and the drumline repeats cadence for every second down.
 "ISU Fights" is played after Cyclone touchdowns, and "For I, For S" is played after successful field goals and extra points.

 Songs for defense are louder, more bombastic, laced with power chords, in hopes of disrupting the opposing teams' pre-play preparations.
 Other songs played include arrangements of Little Mix's "Wings", Demi Lovato's "Confident", and The Lonely Island's "I'm on a Boat".
 The drum majors organize a "Roving Band" in the second half that parades around the stadium and up into the stands, playing fight songs and doing cheers.
-The band has the tradition of reversing their baseball caps after Cyclones win.
+The band has the tradition of reversing their baseball caps after Cyclones win, often playing an arrangement of Sweet Caroline.

+Recently, the "Roving Band" has been replaced with State Storm, a sub-section of the Cyclone Marching Band.
+Additionally, a tailgating band made up of mostly captains and members of the band with exceptional musicianship will be put together and play for the president of Iowa State (currently Wendy Wintersteen).